adrelanos/aeternity-wiki/Home.md

     æternity is spelled æternity not Æternity, even if it's the beginning of a sentence.

-    Please fo not change referenced content as it breaks the links
+    Please do not change referenced content as it breaks the links

 ## Learn More